Hiring a full-time Chief Marketing Officer (CMO) can be quite expensive. If you are a mid-size company, you might not even need a full-time CMO — t...

 Before we proceed, let me tell you a bit about myself.
 I’m not bragging.
 However, I do want to get some background out of the way so you know that everything you read below is accurate and relevant.

 I have worked as a fractional CMO for over ten years.
 That statement does not provide enough information for you to trust that what I say comes from a well-seasoned person, however.
 The length of time I’ve been doing this is not necessarily of any importance.
 Some people stumble into a profession and then just vegetate without ever becoming experts in their field.
 What really matters is the knowledge I have gained and how I’ve helped other companies turn around their marketing departments and spending over the last decade.
+We do so in many ways, from content strategies to marketing audits.

 Picture being in my seat and having to make sense of the following real scenarios and carving a path forward for each company: